Free Maryland Criminal & Arrest Record Search (All MD Counties)

 If someone has an interest in obtaining paper records, there is a different process that takes place and fees that are involved.
 While court records are kept at the courthouse where the case took place, anyone can view records in person at the clerk’s office.
 These can be located with the case number or the names of the individuals involved.
 It’s recommended to call ahead to ensure the office has the records.

-To obtain a criminal background check with physical copies of records, contact the Maryland Department of Public Safety and Correctional Services at their website or phone number +1-888-795-0011.
+To obtain a criminal background check with physical copies of records, contact the Maryland Department of Public Safety & Correctional Services at their website or phone number +1-888-795-0011.
 City law enforcement and county sheriff’s officers can also provide Maryland criminal records.

-How To Determine if Someone Is on Probation or Parole in Maryland?
+How To Determine if Someone Is on Probation or Parole in Maryland

 The Maryland Division of Parole & Probation ensures offenders on parole and probation adhere to their requirements.
 It has recently expanded its focus to enhance community safety by supervising known violent offenders.9 Whether or not someone is on probation (minor offenses) or parole (major offenses) this is information the public can find.10

-Probation is usually given to those offenders accused of misdemeanors or low-level crimes which have just been released from jail.
+Probation is usually given to those offenders accused of misdemeanors or low-level crimes who have just been released from jail.
 In contrast, parole is seen as an early release from prison and given to convicted felons after completing some time in prison.
 In Maryland, someone must serve at least 50% of their sentence for violent offenders before possible parole.11

 While there is no specific parolee database, probation search, or online directory, someone can search Maryland’s Victim Information and Notification Everyday (VINE) service, which can provide custody status updates.